 Challenges: Investment funds in all sectors typically provide advisory services for their portfolio companies in the form of guidance around governance, reporting, and high-level strategic or operational support.
-However, the cost of such post-investment technical assistance may not be a justifiable return on investment for smaller deals.
+However, the cost of such postinvestment technical assistance may not be a justifiable return on investment for smaller deals.
 Moreover, technical assistance needs for rural enterprises and farmer organizations often extend beyond the basic level of support provided by investors.
 Organizing farmers in producer groups, improving agronomic skills, and strengthening financial and business management skills of agro-enterprises is expensive and time consuming, but can multiply impact or pave the way for future growth.

 Furthermore, prospective investees may need pre-investment capacity building in order to navigate the due diligence process or meet investor requirements.
-But a fund manager is unlikely to provide such support because they would prefer to focus their support on deals that are likely to be completed in the near term.9 assistance to improve investee capacity.
-10 And yet, only 30% of funds in our database have designated stand-alone technical assistance facilities or partners.
+But a fund manager is unlikely to provide such support because they would prefer to focus their support on deals that are likely to be completed in the near term.

+Path forward: In a survey of agriculture investors by the Initiative for Smallholder Finance, 90% of interviewees indicated that the single biggest "smart subsidy" need was funding for technical assistance to improve investee capacity.
+And yet, only 30% of funds in our database have designated stand-alone technical assistance facilities or partners.
 But the trend is increasing, with many newer impact investment funds in the agriculture space structuring their fundraising to include both investment capital and grant capital for dedicated technical assistance.
-There is an opportunity to extend the reach and impact of agriculture investment funds by carefully aligning technical assistance funding that: i) strengthens pre-investment pipeline for investment funds, ii) multiplies the development impact of post-investment enterprises by extending to more smallholder farmers or disadvantaged communities, and iii) unlocks long-term growth opportunities for investee companies by connecting them to new market opportunities.
+There is an opportunity to extend the reach and impact of agriculture investment funds by carefully aligning technical assistance funding that: i) strengthens pre-investment pipeline for investment funds, ii) multiplies the development impact of post-investment enterprises by extending to more smallholder farmers or disadvantaged communities, and iii) unlocks longterm growth opportunities for investee companies by connecting them to new market opportunities.